- What is genetic counselling and how can it be useful?

 Every pregnancy has a risk of having an abnormality, either from inherited or non-inherited (sporadic) problems.
 Genetic counselling is the technique of providing expectant mothers with information about this risk and discussing tests available to detect potential problems.
 Genetic counselling aims to facilitate informed decision making for patients.

 Patients may find it useful to discuss with a Genetic Counsellor the pros and cons of the wide range of screening and diagnostic tests before deciding if these tests are appropriate for their circumstances.
-A Genetic Counsellor can be an invaluable source to provide information and aid patients in the decision making process for tests such as Chorionic Villus Sampling (CVS), amniocentesis, nuchal translucency, maternal serum screening, the VCGS Reproductive Genetic Carrier Screening test, and non-invasive prenatal testing/screening (NIPT/NIPS) for Down syndrome.
+A Genetic Counsellor can be an invaluable source of information and support when planning a pregnancy or during pregnancy.
+Our genetic counsellor can provide you with the information that you require to make an informed decision about the screening and diagnostic testing options available you.
+This testing includes Reproductive Carrier Screening, Non-Invasive Prenatal Testing/Screening (NIPT/NIPS), the First Trimester Combined Screen, Chorionic Villus Sampling (CVS) and Amniocentesis (Amnio).

 When might I see a Genetic Counsellor?